smonff/smonff/README.md

 I am mostly on Github for contributing to your projects.
 My own personnal things are on [Codeberg](https://codeberg.org/smonff).
 Please check them out!

-- 🌱🐍 Currently looking for a job, learning Python and also the drums
+- 🌱🐍 Currently following a training plan on the Python ecosystem
 - 🔭 I worked on an [Art World simulation project](https://metacpan.org/pod/Art::World)
 - 👯 I’m looking for a job, [get my CV](https://hi.balik.network/fr/cv_sebastien_feugere_2020-06-12.pdf)
 - 🐄 I’m looking for help with Emacs and getting better at the drums